 This isn’t a matter of opinion like much of what you read, this is the low-down based on the actual experiences of our customers.Download infographic

-113 energy tariffs set to end in May
+127 Energy tariffs set to end in July

 The cheapest energy tariffs tend to be fixed-term, fixed-rate deals.
 Customers with these deals need to be aware of their tariff’s end-date, so that they can look for another great deal to take its place and avoid being rolled on to the often more expensive standard or default tariff.

-Our snapshot lists the 113 energy tariffs that end in May 2020, so if yours is on the list, now’s the time to look for a new deal that could save you money.
+Our snapshot lists the 127 energy tariffs that end in July 2020, so, if yours is on the list, now’s the time to look for a new deal that could save you money.

 While we know that some of you can be put off switching energy providers, many of you have already discovered that it can be worth it and have benefited from some amazing energy deals.